 The universal blood type, O negative, can be transfused to patients of any blood type.
-It has none of the markers in it that would cause a body to attack it, no matter what that person’s normal blood type is.
-That means that O negative is always in high demand.
+Because it can be given to anybody, even when a blood type need has not been identified, O negative red cells are always in high demand.
 Donors who are O negative and also CMV negative can help save the tiniest lives of all – newborn infants.
 These donors are enrolled as a Baby Quad donor.

-But it’s more than blood – plasma is needed too.
+But it’s more than red cells – plasma is needed too.

 Did you know that less than 4% of the population type AB blood?
 It’s true – Type AB blood is the most rare of all four ABO types.
 But it’s not their red cells that makes them so unique – it’s their plasma.
 Type AB plasma is considered the UNIVERSAL plasma type for patients.
 Plasma is used for clotting disorders, burn and shock victims, among others.
 If you have type AB blood, your plasma donation can make a lifesaving difference for patients in our community!

 When you give blood, we will test it to determine your type before passing it on.
 You can find out what type you are when you sign up for our LifePoints Local program.

 Giving blood – a simple action with far-reaching effects